Monarchs Found the Park Milkweed!

 Western Monarchs are in Trouble

 Overwintering populations of Monarchs in California have declined by over 95% since the 1980s.
-From 2017 to 2020, the western migration collapsed to new lows and scientists believed they were on the verge of extinction.
+From 2018 to 2020, the western migration collapsed to new lows and scientists believed they were on the verge of extinction.
+Fortunately, there was a population rebound from 2021-2023, but it was followed by another drastic drop in 2024.
 There are multiple factors that are thought to be driving the precipitous decline, including habitat loss, pesticides, and climate change.

 Monarchs Need Milkweed & Nectar